The Voices of Nuclear is an indepent citizen association of volunteers, with no economic, institutional, union or political ties.

 He left the company in 2014 to set up his own consulting firm, which has been running it ever since.

-Silviu has a scientific background and has worked for twenty years in the IT field in Luxembourg.
+Silviu has a scientific background and has worked for twenty years in the IT field.
 He gradually moved from technical professions to positions of responsibility in the field of IT processes and customer relations.

 Since the early 2000s, when he realized the magnitude of climate change to come, he has been interested in possible ways to address it.
 He has since done extensive research on many energy topics, particularly nuclear power, and continues to keep abreast of the latest developments.